devdotnetorg/vscode-extension-dotnet-fastiot/README.md

 Recommended additional extensions that improve the development process and interaction with the remote device:

 - [NuGet Package Manager](https://marketplace.visualstudio.com/items?itemName=jmrog.vscode-nuget-package-manager "NuGet Package Manager") - adding Nuget packages (later the Nuget package manager will be built into extension);
 - [DeviceTree](https://marketplace.visualstudio.com/items?itemName=plorefice.devicetree "DeviceTree") - Syntax support for Device Tree (DT) files.
 Used to edit `*.dts` files.
-For example, it will be necessary if it becomes necessary to adapt the [SPI LCD ILI9341 display] (https://devdotnet.org/post/rabota-s-gpio-v-linux-na-primere-banana-pi-bpi-m64-chast-4- device-tree-overlays-podkluchenie-display-spi-lcd-ili9341/ "SPI LCD ILI9341 display") for your SBC;
+For example, it will be necessary if it becomes necessary to adapt the [SPI LCD ILI9341 display](https://devdotnet.org/post/rabota-s-gpio-v-linux-na-primere-banana-pi-bpi-m64-chast-4-device-tree-overlays-podkluchenie-displey-spi-lcd-ili9341/ "SPI LCD ILI9341 display") for your SBC;
 - [Output Colorizer](https://marketplace.visualstudio.com/items?itemName=IBM.output-colorizer "Output Colorizer") - adds color to the test messages in the OUTPUT window, makes it easier to perceive the information provided by the extension.

 ## System requirements for the device